codecarve/roonextension/README.md

 ## Version History

+### 1.1.1
+- New: incorporated latest driver from Roon Labs containing several fixes for stability and maintenance

 ### 1.1.0
 - New: Flow triggers when Roon Core paired or unpaired
 - New: Play Artist functionality in action card